Gravel Fondo Moab

 ALL riders will receive a bike number and wristband.
 You must wear your event wristband to get access to the course, aid stations, and lunch.

 This is a timed event, riders will not be able to enter the route before the event start time.
-Please warm up in and around the Lone Mesa Campground.
+Please warm up in the parking lot on the north side.

 The route will be on open roads with two-way motorized traffic.
 All cyclists’ must obey traffic laws at all times.
 There will be a strict ycenter line rule, even on the parts of the course that have no painted center line.
 The gravel roads in the mountains are narrow, with blind corners where riders can encounter oncoming motorized vehicles so always stay as far right as possible.
 Please ride with caution.